 The Saunders County Jail Inmate Locator is an online list of people who are in jail, which includes status, bail amount, and times the inmate can have visitors.
 You can find the same information about anybody booked or discharged in the last 24 hours.
 Jail inmates are listed in alphabetical order by their last name.
 You will be able to find their arrest information faster if you’ve got your friend or family member’s name, date of birth, or inmate ID Number.

 If the person you are looking for might be in another county jail you can check the other Nebraska county jails in our Nebraska County Jail Guide: Nebraska Jails

 A mugshot, or jail booking photo, is the photo that the jail takes when you get booked into jail.
-A mugshot is make of one full face and a side picture.
+A mugshot is made up of one full face photo and a side picture.
 Your name and jail ID number will be on the photos, and they’re stored at the jail.

 Mugshots of inmates can be searched online, or you can see them at the Saunders County Jail.
 When you search for mugshots online you will need to enter the first and last name, and the arrest date, if you have one.